rnjudge/rnjudge/README.md

-### Hi there 👋
+### Hi 👋

-I'm Rose and am currently an Open Source Engineer at VMware where I co-maintain [Tern](https://github.com/tern-tools/tern), a container inspection tool written in Python.
-Prior to VMware, I worked at IBM on embedded Linux distributions.
+I'm Rose and I'm an Open Source Engineer at VMware where I'm a maintainer for [Tern](https://github.com/tern-tools/tern), a container inspection tool written in Python that helps users better understand their container supply chain.
+Prior to VMware, I worked on embedded Linux distributions at IBM.

-🌱 I’m currently (trying) to learn: go.

-📫 How to reach me: tweet @rosejudge5

-👯 Pronouns: she/her
+### Open Source
+I'm currently the chair of the [Automating Compliance Tooling](https://github.com/act-project/TAC) Technical Advisory Council.
+I reguarly participate in [SPDX](https://spdx.dev/about/) Tech Team calls, speak at Open Source conferences/events and write [blogs](https://blogs.vmware.com/opensource/?s=rose+judge) for my employer about a variety of Open Source topics.

+### Reach out
+Find me on the bird app @rosejudge5

 <!--
 **rnjudge/rnjudge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.